Boston Women's Workforce Council

 100% Talent Compact

 A dedicated group of employers in Greater Boston is tackling the persistent issue of the gender and racial wage gap by signing the 100% Talent Compact.
 They represent a wide swath of organizations, ranging in size and industry.
-These employers share a common goal: to make Boston the best place for working women.
+These employers share a common goal: to make Boston the best place in the US for working women.

 Commit to closing the gender and racial wage gap in your organization today.
-For more information, email email@example.com.
-For a complete list of 100% Talent Compact signers, visit the Boston Women's Workforce Council website.
+For more information, email firstname.lastname@example.org.
+For a complete list of 100% Talent Compact Signers, visit the Boston Women's Workforce Council website.

 Meet the CouncilMeet the Council